Gloria Macapagal Arroyo: 2006 state of emergency

-On February 24, 2006, a plot to take over the government was uncovered by authorities, allegedly headed by Gen. Danilo Lim and other rightist military adventurists.
-General Lim and some of his men were arrested.
+On February 24, 2006, a plot to take over the government was uncovered by authorities, allegedly headed by Gen. Danilo Lim and other would-be mutineers.
+Lim and some of his men were arrested.
 To face the threat posed by enemies of the state, Arroyo issued Presidential Proclamation 1017 and used it as basis in declaring a state of emergency throughout the Philippines.
 According to Arroyo, this declaration was done to quell the military rebellion, stop lawless violence, and promote peace and stability.
 Presidential Proclamation 1017 also empowered the government to enforce warrantless arrests and take over strategic private utilities companies.
-Several members of the Senate, including Franklin Drilon, Francis Pangilinan, and Pia Cayetano, condemned the proclamation as it contravenes "the fundamental guarantees of the Constitution, particularly the basic civil liberties enshrined therein."
+Several members of the Senate, including Franklin Drilon, Kiko Pangilinan, and Pia Cayetano, condemned the proclamation as it contravenes "the fundamental guarantees of the Constitution, particularly the basic civil liberties enshrined therein."

 The state of emergency existed for about one week with the purpose of curbing further violence, illegal rallies, and public disturbance throughout the Philippines.
 The police and the military dispersed demonstrators and protesters, especially those along EDSA.
-Aside from General Lim, prominent personalities were also arrested in connection with their alleged participation in the attempt to overthrow the government.
+Along from General Lim, prominent personalities were also arrested in connection with their alleged participation in the attempt to overthrow the government.

 Presidential Proclamation 1017 was lifted on March 3, 2006, but members of the opposition, private lawyers, and concerned citizens challenged its constitutionality before the Supreme Court.
 On May 4, the high court declared the proclamation constitutional; however, it also ruled it was illegal for the government to implement warrantless arrests and seize private institutions and companies.